Posted on Monday, March 1st, 2004

 Posted on Sunday, March 21st, 2004

-I try not to drink pop very often because it's just not good for you.
+I try not to drink soda very often because it's just not good for you.
 On the rare occasion that I do imbibe, it's usually because I am really tired and need caffeine and sugar to help wake me up or because Jones Soda is on sale, and you know it's impossible to resist Blue Bubblegum Jones Soda (I keep hoping I'll run across their M.F.
 Grape soda, but haven't seen it yet).
 Anyway, I am watching television late last night and a commercial for Fanta comes on looking like this:

 These retro bundles of sugary hotness are called "The Fantanas," and are named Capri, Lola, Sophia, and Kiki.
 Damn those Madison Avenue marketing geniuses!
 Now I find myself needing a Fanta pretty bad.